ABOUT THE EPC

 When the EPC started in 1981, we determined that we would not disagree on the basic essentials of the Christian faith, but on anything that was not essential—such as the issue of ordaining women as officers or practicing charismatic gifts—we would give each other liberty.
 Above all, we committed ourselves to loving each other and not engaging in quarrels and strife.
 The result is that when we get together in our regional and national meetings, we spend most of our time in worship and fellowship and almost none in arguing with each other.

-The EPC consists of more than 600 churches with upwards of 171,000 members.
+The EPC consists of more than 600 churches with approximately 145,000 members.
 We have a world missions program with a priority on sending missionaries to unreached people groups.
 We are eager to plant churches across the United States and especially in urban communities and college towns.
 Our desire is that every one of our congregations will be an outpost of the Kingdom, with every member viewing himself or herself as a missionary on a mission.

 Click here for a synopsis of the EPC’s statements on Scripture as recorded in our governing documents.